multi construction site security los angeles valley alarm solar powered pole mounted surveillance unit

 Integration with project management workflows means security doesn't exist in a silo.
 Incident reports feed into your existing dashboards alongside schedule updates, budget tracking, and crew assignments.

-Marshall says that live talk-down response is what made the difference: when ValleyGuard notices an intruder trying to break in, “they’ll get on the speaker and scare them off.”
+Marshall says that live talk-down response is what made the difference: when ValleyGuard notices an intruder trying to break in, "they'll get on the speaker and scare them off."
 The result was fewer theft incidents, fewer false alarms, and a noticeably safer operation overall.
-Just as important, he felt the solution “made a lot of sense” financially compared to paying for guards that still leave coverage gaps.
+He felt the solution "made a lot of sense" financially compared to paying for guards that still leave coverage gaps.

 Local LA Risk Patterns That Compound Across Sites